acstud/lab1/README.md

 ## Help!
 Some bug in the baseline project is preventing me from completing the lab!

-While we have tested the deployment of the baseline project, it is possible that some bugs exist, as the lab is relatively new, and this year is the first time we use the INSY cluster.
+While we have tested the deployment of the baseline project, it is possible that some bugs exist, as the lab is relatively new.
 Before you report this bug, try to make sure that it's an actual bug in the baseline and not in your own code.

 Once you have done that, do not panic.
 The lab instructors are reasonable